5 Best Zoos in the UK

 Opening times

 Whipsnade Zoo is open every day from 10am to 6pm (last entry 5pm).
-You can buy tickets online or at the gate.
-Once you enter the zoo, you’ll be given a map so you can plan your route.
-There are several main routes you can take, each of which will take you past different enclosures and attractions.
+Buy tickets online or at the gate.
+You’ll be given a map on entry to help plan your route.

 What types of animals?